Revealing the Structure and Internal Rotation of the Sagittarius Dwarf Spheroidal Galaxy with Gaia and Machine Learning: Discussion

 The flattening of Sgr would imply some initial rotation of the system, which would also contribute to the observed gradients.
-However, the detected rotation velocity is still $1 \kms$ below the predicted value by our best rotating $N$-body model candidate ($3.5\pm 0.4 \kms$).
-As commented in the previous section, a possible explanation for the excess of rotation in the rotating model model would be that the simulated galaxy is just after its second pericenter passage.
+However, the detected rotation velocity is still $1 \kms$ below the predicted value of our best rotating $N$-body model candidate ($3.5\pm 0.4 \kms$).
+As commented in the previous section, a possible explanation for the excess of rotation in the rotating model model would be that the simulated galaxy just suffered its second pericenter passage.
 During each passage, the progenitor is stirred and perturbed, heating its kinematics and removing rotation.
-Sgr is likely to have suffered more than two pericenter passages: only models with three or more passages are able to reproduce the stream's full extension \citep{Dierickx-Loeb2017a}.
-However, even with just two passages the rotating model does a good job reproducing the closer parts of the stream \citep[See Fig.5 in ][]{Lokas2010}.
-Future high resolution $N$-body models aimed at reproducing both the stream and the core with three or more passages may provide some insight.
+The Sgr is likely to have suffered more than two pericenter passages; only models with three or more passages are able to reproduce the stream's full extension \citep{Dierickx-Loeb2017a}.
+Moreover, three main star formation events have been observed in the MW's star formation history at the approximate times when such passages occurred \citep{Ruiz-Lara2020}, further strengthening this hypothesis.
+However, even with just two passages, the rotating model does a good job reproducing the closer parts of the stream \citep[see Fig.5 in ][]{Lokas2010}.
+Future high-resolution $N$-body models aimed at reproducing both the stream and the core with three or more passages may provide some insight.

-\subsection{Orbital and internal angular momentum}
+\subsection{Orbital and Internal Angular Momentum}